GraphQLCollege/fullstack-graphql/manuscript/chapter-2.md

 ## 2.2 Schemas

 You create schemas by combining type definitions and resolvers.
 There is a handy package called [`graphql-tools`](https://github.com/apollographql/graphql-tools) that provides a function called `makeExecutableSchema`.
 The previous chapter contained a lot of `graphql(query, schema)` calls.
-All of those examples sent queries agains a schema generated with `makeExecutableSchema`.
+All of those examples sent queries against a schema generated with `makeExecutableSchema`.

 Open the file called `schema.js` in the example project you just remixed to see how you can create a schema.